EdwinBayingana/todo-list-api/README.md

 # TypeScript ToDo backend-api
-This is a sample CRUD API built with TypeScript and Postgres database.
+This is a simple CRUD API built with TypeScript and Postgres database.